michaelli00/MATH405/notes.md

 This last part follows since there are $2$ $v_j$ and $\omega$ is alternating

-**Upshot**: Alternating multilinear k-forms preserve linearly dependence
+**Upshot**: Alternating multilinear k-forms preserve linear dependence

 &nbsp;